 Mathematics and/or Computer Science

-Faculty openings for the fall 2014 semester will be posted as they become available.
+Faculty openings for the spring 2014 semester will be posted as they become available.

 Wells College seeks a Library Director for Long Library.
 The Director is responsible for the planning and administration of all library operations and reports to the Provost and Dean of the College.
 Primary responsibilities include strategic leadership for all functions of the library, program development and evaluation, staff supervision, and budget oversight.
 This position provides insightful leadership and acts as a catalyst for the creation of new services and program initiatives.
 The Library Director participates in outreach, marketing and collaboration by serving on college committees; participating in local, regional, and professional organizations; and representing the College at professional conferences.
 Applicants should have a minimum of 5 years of professional library experience with at least 3 years of management and supervisory experience, a positive attitude, personal and professional integrity, common sense, and a minimum of a MLS or equivalent from an ALA-accredited program.
 A second master’s degree in a subject matter, technology-related field or management is preferred as is experience with instruction, library management systems, and successful grant applications.